 The fashion industry is all about brand loyalty and emotional attachment.
-Like we’ve said before because the clothing rental industry is still rather new, establishing a solid brand identity and building a community around it becomes even more important.
+As we’ve said before, because the clothing rental industry is still rather new, establishing a solid brand identity and building a community around it becomes even more important.
 Unfortunately, since this is the type of marketing that isn’t directly trackable, it often gets put back on the priority list.

 Depending on the brand you’re building, there has to be a balance between being refined and approachable.
 Of course, you want your brand to be polished, modern, and feel exquisite.
 But not to the point where your customers find it unapproachable and hard to interact with.
 You want people to feel excited about your brand and want to participate in the community.